The Best Container Tracking Software for Complete Supply Chain Transparency

 Before the introduction of automated container-tracking software, shipping companies relied on manual methods to monitor container locations.
 They depended on periodic updates from ports, often waiting for information to appear on port websites.

 Carriers then had to check these sites to see which vessels had arrived and manually update the data for freight forwarders or shippers.
-Any issues had to be communicated directly by carriers, creating a slow, error-prone process.
-This reliance on manual updates frequently led to delays, inaccuracies, and communication breakdowns, leaving customers with incomplete or unreliable information.
+This meant communicating any issues directly, creating a slow, error-prone process.
+This reliance on manual updates frequently led to delays, inaccuracies, and communication breakdowns, meaning customers often receive incomplete or unreliable information.

 Container Tracking Software Offers an Innovative and Accurate Solution

 In light of these shortcomings, to remain competitive, entities today are utilising automated processes for tracking shipping containers.
-By improving transparency and through automation, container tracking software solutions give clarity on delays, preventing delays from happening in the first place with more proactive management, which in turn, reduces fees and penalties – most notably detention and demurrage charges.
+By improving transparency and through automation, container tracking software solutions give clarity on delays, and prevent delays with more proactive management, which in turn, reduces fees and penalties – most notably detention and demurrage charges.

 It’s important to note that any given delay in one area of a container’s journey will have a domino effect and could cause further delays in the rest of the journey.
 For instance, a short transhipment buffer could cause a rollover delay.
 The container is then slow to leave the TSP, and this late departure results in a later time of arrival at the POL.